wmcvicker/EE521_Helicopter_Tracker/README.md

 AutoCopter
 ==========

-Using a GPS to track a helicopter withe MSP430 Wireless Development Kit
+Using a GPS to track a helicopter with a MSP430 Wireless Development Kit